sjsikora/bayesian-scRNAseq-label-transfer/README.md

 The primary distinction between the label transfer technique in this repository and others lies in the integration of **priors** for each layer of a cell ontogeny.
 Introducing these priors ensures that this information is taken into account during the classification of a query cell and allows for the transfer of cells that may not conform to the strict ontogeny.

 ## Benchmark
+In a paper by Weinreb and Klein (2020) the group developed a computational tool, CLiNC, to learn cell fate choices, or a cell ontogeny, from single cell clonal barcoding.
+In their paper, they ultized CLiNC on to a published hematopoiesis scRNAseq dataset provide by Weinreb, Rodriguez-Fraticelli, Camargo, and Klein (2020).

+With CLiNC, not only reconstruct a cell ontogeny, but also detect cross-tree transition:

+To see if this algorithm was on the right track, the same scRNAseq dataset was imported into monocle3.
+Undifferentiated and progenitors cells were removed.
+The dataset was split by librarys into a reference and query data set.
+Since the scRNAseq only annotated the cells by cell type, a cell ontogeny was applied to the reference cell dataset.
+The cross-tree transitions were simulated by random chance.
+Finally, the reference and the query were ran through the main function.

 ## Algorithm